Euclid: Discovery of bright $z\simeq7$ Lyman-break galaxies in UltraVISTA and Euclid COSMOS: The UV LF with UltraVISTA and

-JWST has revolutionised our understanding of the $z>7$ Universe by discovering luminous sources at early cosmic time \citep[e.g.,][]{Naidu22, Finkelstein22, Castellano22}.
-However, ground-based imaging is still highly important for probing the bright-end of the LF at $z>6$.
+By enabling the discovery of luminous sources at early cosmic time, JWST has revolutionised our understanding of the $z>7$ Universe \citep[e.g.][]{Naidu22, Finkelstein22, Castellano22}.
+However, ground-based imaging is still highly important for probing the bright end of the LF at $z>6$.
 Currently, JWST lacks the volume to probe the bright end.
 Additionally, at $z=6$--$7$, without deep ancillary optical HST imaging, JWST does not have enough dropout filters bluewards of the expected position of the Lyman break at $\lambda_{\rm{obs}}\sim1\,\micron$.
 We also note that the luminous sources discovered by JWST are fainter than the brightest ground-based candidates presented in this work and in \citetalias{Varadaraj23} \citep[GNz-11 is currently the brightest spectroscopically confirmed galaxy at $z>10$ with $\Muv = -21.5$,][]{Bunker23}.
 Our $z\simeq7$ LBGs may be linked to these early sources.
 It is likely that $\Muv<-22$ sources abundant in ground-based imaging at $z=7$ occupy similar dark matter haloes to that of the brightest JWST sources such as JADES-GS-z14-0 and JADES-GS-z14-1 \citep{Carniani24}, GHZ2 \citep{Castellano24}, and GNz-11 \citep{Bunker23}.
 It is thus natural to compare our LF results to $z>7$ JWST results to understand the evolution of luminous LBGs in the first Gyr of cosmic time.

 In Fig. \ref{fig:LF param evolution} we show the evolution of the LF parameters across $z=6$--$13$ from a range of ground-based, HST and JWST studies.
 We only show results from DPL fitting, and for $\beta$ we only show results which have at least two LF points at $\Muv<M^*$, such that they sufficiently probe the bright end.
 Note that JWST bright-end determinations have large error bars at $z>9$ due to the limited volume available.
-We fit straight lines to these studies at $z\geq6$ to probe the linear evolution, and find that, relative to $z=6$, these can be expressed as
+We fitted straight lines to these studies at $z\geq6$ to probe the linear evolution, and find that, relative to $z=6$, these can be expressed as

 for the DPL LF parameters.
 Overall, our results are consistent with an evolution in the LF driven by a shallower $\beta$ at higher redshifts, a mild evolution in the position of the knee, $\phi^*$ and $M^*$, and weak evolution in $\alpha$.
 These results differ slightly from those of \citet{Bowler20}, who found that the evolution of the LF was dominated by $\beta$ and $M^*$, with $\phi^*$ remaining relatively constant over $z=7$--$10$. \citet{Donnan24} use JWST multi-field imaging to show that $\phi^*$ has a stronger evolution than $M^*$, although they are required to fix their $M^*$ at some redshifts.
 However, their evolution in $\phi^*$ is consistent with the luminous sources found at $z>7$, with a gentle evolution in $M^*$ allowing for the existence of these sources.